-Hotmail is one of the most used (and abused) mail systems on the planet.
+Hotmail (now Outlook.com) is one of the most used (and abused) mail systems on the planet.
 One of the reasons why is because it’s nearly impossible to tell who really owns a Hotmail account.

 There are situations where I believe it’s possible to find the owner of a Hotmail account, but it’s difficult and you won’t like what it takes.

-Sign up for one and as you’re doing so, lie.
+Sign up for a new Outlook.com account and as you’re doing so, lie.
 Lie about everything.
-I mean make up every last bit of information that Hotmail asks you for when you create an account.
+I mean make up every last bit of information that it asks for when you create the account.
 Make sure it’s all completely bogus.
-When you’re done, you’ll have a working Hotmail account that has no information that would relate to you in any way.
+When you’re done, you’ll have a working Hotmail account that has no easy-to-discover information that would relate to you in any way.
 None.

 So if someone creates a Hotmail account this way, there’s no way to tell who they really are from the account information, because like you just did, they could have just made it all up.

-The upshot is that an IP address is not a way for normal folk like you and me to identify anyone.
+The upshot is that an IP address is not a way for folks like you and me to identify anyone.
 And as such an IP address is useless to you and me to identify a Hotmail account owner.

 Remember also that many spammers and viruses masquerade as email coming from Hotmail accounts.
 Even if you could track down the owner of the account, they might not even have been involved.

 The practical answer is no, you cannot tell who owns a Hotmail account.